 Cutting boards are a must-have in any kitchen prep arsenal, but finding the right cutting board can be as tricky as finding the right pair of pants — you need it to be an ideal size, the right material and it must look and feel good, too.

-Other cutting board features to consider include a groove around the board for catching juices, tapered sides or handles for ease of carrying, plus weight and size for both ease of manipulation and storage.
-Then there are all-important factors like stability, stain resistance and odor resistance.
-To help you find your best board, we chopped beets, diced potatoes, minced garlic and rough-chopped parsley for days to bring you our top picks for best in class cutting boards.
+- Other cutting board features to consider include a groove around the board for catching juices, tapered sides or handles for ease of carrying and weight and size for both ease of manipulation and storage.

-Made of paper composite, this board is technically neither plastic nor wood.
+Made from paper composite, this board is technically neither plastic nor wood.
 The manufacturer describes the material as a preferred cutting surface in commercial kitchens and is the same material used on skateboard ramps, watercraft components and home siding.
-We found the material to be as durable as advertised, which helped earn this board top marks across all categories, especially surface, stain resistance and smell resistance.
-The smooth surface made it easy to chop parsley and there were no beet stains, and there was only a faint smell of garlic after handwashing which disappeared after a run through the dishwasher.
+We found the material to be as durable as advertised, which helped earn this board top marks across all categories, especially surface, stain-resistance and smell-resistance.
+The smooth surface made it easy to chop parsley, there were no beet stains and there was only a faint smell of garlic after handwashing, which disappeared after a run through the dishwasher.
 We noticed that the board slid around a little bit while dicing but was fully stabilized with a wet paper towel underneath.
-We tested the 8-inch by 6-inch size, which made it very easy to hand wash and store (plus there’s a thumb hole for hanging it from a hook).
-We felt that this board offers great value for the $12.99 price tag.
-(If you’re looking for a little bit larger surface area, the manufacturer also offers a 9 inch by 11.5-inch board that retails for $21.99.)
+We tested the 8-inch by 6-inch sizes, which were very easy to hand wash and store (there’s a thumb hole to hang it from a hook).
+We think this board offers great value for the $12.99 price tag.
+If you’re looking for a little bit larger surface area, the manufacturer also offers a 9-by-11.5-inch board that retails for $21.99.
 It’s also worth noting that we tested the "nutmeg" colored board (it comes in other, lighter finishes as well, so we can’t vouch for stain-resistance on those).
-The board also claimed to be heat-resistant up to 350 degrees F, so we tested that by resting a 350-degree F cast iron skillet on top of it for 30 minutes.
+The board also claimed to be heat-resistant up to 350 degrees, which held up when we rested a 350-degree cast iron skillet on top for 30 minutes.
 Afterward, the board was warm to the touch without markings or warping, making this board a great utility board, too.

 This board won out overall among the plastic boards we tested by scoring high marks for size, stability and stain removal.
 It’s also a great value, retailing for $17.99.
 We felt its size — 12 inches by 18 inches and 3/8 inch-thick — offered ample cutting surface area even with a juice groove around the edge (which also caught a few errant pieces of parsley during chopping).
 Compared to the other plastic boards we tested, this one slid around minimally while dicing a potato and it was completely stabilized with a wet paper towel underneath.
 The sleek surface made chopping parsley a cinch and made washing it by hand easy.
 And the board’s non-porous surface means we didn’t see any staining after chopping beets.
 We did notice a moderate smell of parsley and garlic after hand-washing the board, but the odors were completely gone after the board took a spin through the dishwasher.
 And while plastic boards aren’t typically renowned for their aesthetic — it’s a piece of plastic after all — we found this one to have a simple, clean design.
 Its slim profile also makes it easy to find storage in a large kitchen drawer or stash it propped up in a cupboard.

 If you’re in the market for a butcher block, the Made In Butcher Block wins out.
-You’ve probably seen a lot of legacy butcher block brands that tend to run more expensive, but we found that this more budget-friendly board (it retails for $99), works just as well, if not better.
+You’ve probably seen a lot of legacy butcher block brands that tend to run more expensive, but we found that this more budget-friendly board (it retails for $129), works just as well, if not better.
 Because of its size — it measures 12 inches by 18 inches and is 1.5 inches tall — it offered plenty of surface area along with a generous juice groove.
 But it’s not-too-huge size, plus convenient carrying handles, also means it’s easier to clean and easier to transport and maneuver when hand washing.
 Wooden boards tend to stain easily, and we liked that this brand acknowledged that up front, giving us a helpful remedy for using baking soda to clean and remove stains.
 (Though the stain removal tip was helpful, we wouldn’t recommend chopping beets on this block.)
-We were also big fans of the fact that this board is made in the U.S.A. using repurposed American maple, recycled dressers, chairs and other wood products.
 And with its beautiful finish and design, we can totally envision using it to serve a centerpiece-worthy roast or party-ready charcuterie board.
 Plus, if you’re going to leave it out on your counter, it better be nice to look at, right?